Brian Keith: Personal life and death

 Keith married three times.
 He was married to Frances Helm from 1948 to 1954, Judy Landon from 1954 to 1969, and Victoria Young-Keith from 1970 until his death.
-He had seven children, one of whom committed suicide six weeks prior to his death.
+He had seven children, one of whom died by suicide six weeks prior to his own death.

-On June 24, 1997, at the age of 75, Keith died of a self-inflicted gunshot wound just six weeks after his daughter Daisy shot herself on April 17, 1997 at his home in Malibu, California.
+On June 24, 1997, at the age of 75, Keith died of a self-inflicted gunshot wound just ten weeks after his daughter Daisy shot herself on April 17, 1997, at his home in Malibu, California.
 He suffered from emphysema and lung cancer during the latter part of his life, despite having quit smoking ten years earlier.
 He reportedly also struggled with financial problems and suffered from depression throughout his final days.

-Keith's friend Maureen O'Hara did not believe Keith died as a result of suicide.
+Keith's friend Maureen O'Hara did not believe he died as a result of suicide.
 She stated that he had a large gun collection and he might have been cleaning the gun, or looking at it, when it went off accidentally.
-She had just visited him and said he was in good spirits and would not have committed suicide given his Catholic beliefs.
+She had just visited him and said he was in good spirits and would not have taken his own life given his Catholic beliefs.

 Keith's private funeral was attended by Family Affair co-stars Kathy Garver and Johnny Whitaker, and Hardcastle and McCormick co-star Daniel Hugh Kelly.
 His ashes were interred next to those of his daughter Daisy at Westwood Village Memorial Park Cemetery in Los Angeles.